jmontleon/openshift-ai-with-gpu-autoscaling/README.md

 ### Simplifying CLI model deployment
 It is possible to create a template that will simplify model deployment on the CLI

+Note that this template incorporate a job pod that auto terminates the model after 8 hours.
+This can be removed or the timeout adjusted as desired.

 ```
 kind: Template
 apiVersion: template.openshift.io/v1